unibz-makerspace/POWERWaspMods/README.md

  - Arduino 1.8.7 has a serious bug where the internal Java runtime locks up and stresses at least one CPU core at 100%.
 Use instead a hourly build that has an updated Java runtime.

 ## Hardware
-The original PowerWASP board has available a internal Serial Port connection with Arduino Serial3.
-The connections are as follows:7
+The original PowerWASP board has available a internal serial port connection with Arduino Serial3.
+The connections are as follows:
 ```
 .------------.---------------------.
 |            |  Serial3            |